aflueckiger/KED2021/assignments.md

 ### task 1a)
 echo "this is a test"
-# solution: echo prints out the provided text in the commandline
+# solution: echo prints out the provided text in the command-line

 ### task 1b)
 echo -n "test" | wc